 Medical treatments for abdominal bloating and shortness of breath will address the underlying condition.
 For example, over-the-counter medications may help resolve abdominal bloating.
 Bronchodilators can help to open the airways and improve breathing.

-Taking over-the-counter gas-reducing medications, such as simethicone drops, digestive enzymes, and activated charcoal may help some abdominal bloating sufferers.
+Taking over-the-counter medications to reduce gas, such as simethicone drops, digestive enzymes, and activated charcoal may help abdominal bloating.

-Avoiding foods known to cause abdominal bloating can help reduce your risk for experiencing the symptom.
-Avoiding carbonated beverages can also help.
+Avoiding foods known to cause abdominal bloating can help reduce your risk for experiencing symptoms.
+Also avoiding carbonated beverages can help.

-Refraining from smoking can also help to reduce shortness of breath and lessen risk of potentially fatal lung disorders.
+Refraining from smoking can also help to reduce shortness of breath, and lessen the risk of potentially fatal lung disorders.